Autoliv shares hit as outlook deteriorates

 STOCKHOLM (Reuters) - Swedish auto safety gear maker Autoliv (ALIVsdb.ST) (ALV.N) halved its underlying full-year growth forecast on Friday on the back of weaker car markets in China and North America and raised its forecast for costs.

-While Autoliv has been winning business from Japanese rival Takata Corp (7312.T), slowing car sales in important markets such as the United States have weighed this year and taking on new business has also resulted in mounting costs.
+While Autoliv has been winning business from Japanese rival Takata Corp 7312.T, slowing car sales in important markets such as the United States have weighed this year and taking on new business has also resulted in mounting costs.

 The world's largest maker of airbags and seatbelts said full-year like-for-like sales were expected to be up 2 percent, compared with a previous estimate for a 4 percent rise.